Bi1ku/pokemon-self-bot/README.md

 #### Prerequisites

 1. Make 3 discord bots, 2 for spamming, and 1 for catching.
-2. Have the right packages installed with pip.
+2. Have the right packages installed with pip:
+      - dotenv
+      - urllib
+      - discord.py-self
+      - opencv-python
+      - numpy
+      - requests
+      - json
+      - asyncio
 3. Have node.js installed on your machine

 #### Setup